 Giving notice of marriage

 By law you have to give a notice of marriage, which is a formal declaration of your intention to marry.
 You are both required to give a notice of marriage and there is a standard fee for this.
 If you live in Manchester you must give notice to the Manchester Registration Service.
 If either or both of you live in another district, then you must give your notice(s) at your local register office(s) (unless advised otherwise for example, if either of you is a non-EEA National - see information for non-EEA Nationals at the bottom of the page).

-Prior to giving notice you must have lived in the district where you are giving notice for a minimum of 7 clear days.
+Prior to giving notice you must have lived in the district where you are giving notice for a minimum of 7 full days.